GMOD/Apollo/docs/TestScript.md

 13.4.3) Test that you duplicate an organism and obsolete the duplicate and that the show obsolete works correctly.

 13.4.4) Delete the duplicated organism

+13.4.5) Check that you can add an organism by uploading a FASTA file and add / remove tracks to that organism

+13.4.6) Check that when removing a temporary organism that all associated files are also removed.

 13.5) Users